SimonCzEdu/Whack-A-Z/TESTING.md

 * Best Practices - Site conforms to industry best practices.
 * SEO - Search engine optimization.
 Is the site optimized for search engine result rankings.

-As an example the results for Whack-a-Z gallery page (featuring most photos and thus using most resources) are below:
+As an example the results for Whack-a-Z Main Page are below:
 ![Lighthouse test results](assets/image/readme-img/lighthouse.jpg)

-* Conclusion: ...
+* Conclusion:
+ * Biggest hit to the performance is the image of Gary.
+I used .png for it and it is flagged as a `future format`.
+Page on manual tests loads to satisfactory speed though, so for now this will be ignored.

 ### Peer review
 In addition to the above testing the beta version of the site was put through its paces by peers, both in the software development field and outside.
 The bug with scrolling on phone screes has been reported.
 It since been addressed, but I will monitor further scrolling issues on phones.
 There were also minor spelling and grammar errors that have since been addressed.